 #16 Warm Copper Layers with That Perfect Feathered Brow Fringe

-I’m going to be real, the feathered brow fringe on this is probably my favorite detail because it draws SO much attention to the eyes without feeling heavy or dated.
-It’s modern and soft at the same time.
-And there’s a subtle crown cowlick here that’s actually helping with natural lift, which is one of those happy accidents that I love working with instead of against.
-The soft face-framing lightening is blending grey in a way that looks completely natural.
-For maintenance, bright copper does need regular color refreshes and you’ll want some root-lift styling to keep the crown from falling flat between washes.
-Ask your stylist for internal thinning and feathered ends to keep the weight balanced.
+I’ll be honest, the best detail here has to be the feathered brow fringe.
+It brings so much focus to the eyes and it’s really modern and soft, not heavy or old.
+There’s also a subtle crown cowlick here that gives a nice natural lift and it’s just one of those great little accidents that I like to work with rather than against.
+The soft face framing lightening is blending grey in such a naturally beautiful way.
+The bright copper will need regular color refreshes though, and for upkeep you will want some root lift styling to keep the crown from falling flat in between washes.
+For weight distribution, ask your stylist for internal thinning and feathered ends so the weight is balanced.

 #17 Natural Chestnut with That Gorgeous Lived-In Texture